Fees and Rebates

-Note: Clinical psychology consultation services are exempt from GST.
+Please contact the practice for information on fees.
+Clinical psychology consultation services are exempt from GST.
 However, cancellation fees and some forms of ancillary work (e.g., certain types of report writing or correspondence) may not be exempt from GST.
 All consultations are for 50 to 55 minutes.
 Longer consultations are available and incur a higher fee.
-Excluding bulk billed sessions, payment is required via cash, cheque or eftpos/credit card, or bank transfer at the time of the consultation.
+This practice does not bulk bill.
+Payment is required via cash, or eftpos/credit card, or bank transfer at the time of the consultation.